This is a foundational value of Lightwell and a responsibility we take very seriously.

 Our Community and Charity Involvement

-Lightwell has contributed to numerous charities through Board and leadership positions, volunteer hours, and/or monetary donations.
+Lightwell has contributed to numerous charities across the United States and United Kingdom through Board and leadership positions, volunteer hours, and/or monetary donations.
 These include:

 - Children’s Hunger Alliance.
 Lightwell donated more than $3,000 for the benefit of Children’s Hunger Alliance and the YWCA Family Shelter in the name of our clients in lieu of holiday gifts.